KhalidAlnujaidi/NEOM-Hackathon-2022/README.md

-# BlindLine Project one of the winning projects at NEOMs Hackathon of 2022
+# BlindLine Project - Winning project at NEOMs Hackathon of 2022